Registering to vote

 These changes apply to the following elections:

-You will only be able to register, vote or stand as a candidate in these elections if you are a citizen of:
+You will be able to register, vote or stand as a candidate in these elections if you are a citizen of:

 • Denmark, Luxembourg, Poland, Portugal and Spain who is resident in the UK, has permission to enter or stay in the UK, Channel Islands or Isle of Man, or who does not need permission